ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Law-school_grads.txt.md

 $25,000 working for government public-service organizations, while those who land jobs with top-ranked law firms make $80,000 a year or more.
-Some graduates who take jobs with <ignore  id='undefined'>Colorado</ignore> Legal Services, which handles housing and other civil disputes for the poor, pay up to
+Some graduates who take jobs with Colorado Legal Services, which handles housing and other civil disputes for the poor, pay up to
 $800 a month on student loans, said Jonathan Asher, executive director.
 The agency pays newly graduated lawyers $31,736 a year in